 - Compare your results with bra size charts.
 You can also use our bra calculator instead :)

-In the table below you can see, how the bust-frame difference determines the cup size.
+In the table below, you can see, how the bust-frame difference determines the cup size.

 Sister size is a relatively new yet very much needed term in the lingerie industry.
-Sister size means the bra size different than our original one, but with exactly the same cup.
+Sister size means the bra size different from our original one, but with exactly the same cup.
 How is that possible, would you ask?

-Manufacturers are not that generous and they don't make separate cups for every combination of frame & cup possible.
-Instead, they make some cups, pair it with various bands and label bras with sizes.
-But counterintuitively, they don't label the same cups with the same letter - instead, they prefer to go one frame size down and one cup size up (or the other way around).
+Manufacturers are not that generous, and they don't make separate cups for every combination of frame & cup possible.
+Instead, they make some cups, pair it with various bands, and label bras with sizes.
+But counterintuitively, they don't label the same cups with the same letter — instead, they prefer to go one frame size down and one cup size up (or the other way around).

 Sister sizes in the US chart

 Sister sizes in Europe chart